-Animal Caretaker Resume Examples and Tips
+Animal Caretaker Resume Examples & Tips

 Animal caretakers look after animals in zoos, shelters and other hosting facilities, providing them with fresh food, clean water, a clean environment, adequate physical exercise, grooming, medications, and anything else they require.